 Throughout the day we mentioned ‘aspire’--when we sat down to do some reading and I said, Remember, I aspire to be a busy reader this summer.
 I need help.
 Big-time.
 So let’s get started.

 We also chatted ‘aspire’ when we were talking about what Maddy, Owen, and Cora aspired to be when they grow up.
 Maddy aspires to be in art school, Owen aspires to be a Mario Kart expert, and Cora aspires to have sparkly lip gloss and very long hair.
 Okay, so we can all dream, right?

 with Post-It’s hiding our activities, it’s like a surprise every day to see what fun is to be had!

-I did create a sheet–A Word a Day: Words to Include–that I’ll hang on our fridge next to our top-secret Smart Summer Challenge Calendar.
-The A Word a Day: Words to Include is a list where anyone can write a word they want me to include in our next batch of A Word a Day Cards.
+I did create a sheet–word of the day list–that I’ll hang on our fridge next to our top-secret Smart Summer Challenge Calendar.
+The A Word a Day: Words to Include is a list where anyone can write a word they want me to include in our next batch of word a day cards set 1 teachmama.com.
 Hopefully, since we’ve got huge Word Girl fans over here, they’ll add some and I can add some, and we’ll all be more invested in the end.

 Please join us for the Smart Summer Challenge, a six-week campaign where we all pledging to sneak in some sort of fun learning into our children’s summer days.

 You can follow our calendar if you’d like, but you don’t have to.
 You can get really crazy, but you don’t have to do that either.
 It can be simple learning–even 5 or 10 minutes a day.
 Anything and everything counts.

 Our goal is to show all parents that if we can do it, anyone can do it.
 And if we want our kids to do well in school and to enjoy learning about the world around them, we have to create a lifestyle of learning for our families.
 Join us!

 fyi: affiliate link used in this post